Skip to main content

 Internet Safety and Young People

-The advent of the internet provides opportunities for young people to explore the world, make friends and to develop their potential – they have grown up not knowing life before the internet.
-Young people have two lives – ‘online’ and ‘the real world’ and there can be much overlap.
-Sadly, there can also be a high level of risk inherent online, especially for young people whose awareness of online safety can be severely limited; this makes them extremely vulnerable.
-They have the ability to be online 24 hours a day are can be exposed to people and circumstances which can be very harmful and which can have a negative impact on their lives.
+The internet allows young people to explore the world, make friends, and develop their potential.
+They have grown up not knowing life before the internet.
+Young people live two lives—‘online’ and ‘real world’—with much overlap.
+Unfortunately, the internet also poses high risks, especially for young people with limited awareness of online safety.
+This makes them extremely vulnerable.
+They can be online 24 hours a day, exposed to harmful people and circumstances, which can negatively impact their lives.

 Our unique SKILL DECISION MAKING MODEL is explained and utilised to enable young people to make step by step decisions